-Emmanuel students can purchase a Temporary Parking Pass for their guests who wish to park on campus between the hours of 5:00 PM and 7:30 AM the following morning.
-The cost is \$15.00.
-To purchase the pass, the host student must complete the following (linked application):
+Emmanuel students can purchase a Temporary Parking Pass only for their guests who wish to park on campus between the hours of 5:00 PM and 7:30 AM the following morning.
+Students cannot purchase an overnight guest parking pass for themselves.
+The cost is \$20.00.
+To purchase the pass, the host student must complete the following: • Parking Payment unless otherwise directed, with the parking pass displayed on the vehicle's rear-view mirror at all times.

-Parking Payment